-Fat outside of arteries may influence onset of coronary artery diseaseApril 20th, 2012 in Cardiology /
+Fat outside of arteries may influence onset of coronary artery diseaseApril 20, 2012 in Medicine & Health / Cardiology

 Researchers at UC have confirmed that fat surrounding the outside of arteries in humansparticularly the left coronary arterymay influence the onset of coronary artery disease, or atherosclerosis, which is the leading cause of death in the U.S.

 These findings, being presented at the American Heart Association's Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) 2012 Scientific Sessions in Chicago April 20, 2012, may help in identifying the molecular culprit, with the goal of creating targeted therapies for atherosclerosis before the disease forms.

 Coronary artery disease is a narrowing of the small blood vessels that supply blood and oxygen to the heart.

 Tapan Chatterjee, PhD, and researchers in the division of cardiovascular diseases at UC found through global gene expression analysis (measurement of the activity of thousands of genes at once) that this outer fat tissueknown as perivascular fat tissueis different from subcutaneous (beneath the skin) fat tissues in other parts of the body.